-which can be sampled from a categorical distribution, $p(\alpha | \eta) = \prod_{i<j}\text{Cat}(\alpha^{(i,j)}|\eta^{(i,j)})$.
-While being able to bring significant speed-up, this discrete weight design also leads to difficulty in optimization.
-Here we propose to optimize it through the validation likelihood as a proxy, which has nice theoretical properties and is one of the core contributions of this paper.
-Given a set of indicator variables $\{\alpha^{(i, j)}\}$, a network structure is determined.
-Based on the training data $(X_\text{train}, Y_\text{train})$, we are then able to train the model to get the parameter set $W$, which finally allows us to test on the validation set $X_\text{val}$ to obtain the labels $y$, as shown in Fig. \ref{fig:objective}.
-While our ultimate goal is to find an optimal network architecture that can be fully represented by $\{\alpha^{(i, j)}\}$, we show in the following theorem that it is equivalent to maximize the likelihood of the validation target $y$. \begin{theorem} In a certain training epoch, the structure variable $\alpha$ directly determines the validation performance, specifically: $p(y|\eta) \propto p(\alpha|\eta).$ \end{theorem} \begin{proof} As illustrated in Fig. \ref{fig:objective}, the function $p(y|\eta)$ can be formulated as:
+As one of our core contributions, we propose to optimize the distribution using the validation likelihood as a target $p(\hat{y})$.
+Based on the training data $(X_\text{train} = \{x_1, ..., x_N\}, Y_\text{train} = \{y_1, ... y_N\})$, we are able to train the model according to the epoch random variable $t$ to obtain the parameter set $W$, which finally allows us to test on the validation set $X_\text{val} = \{\hat{x}_1, ..., \hat{x}_N\}$ and obtain the validation likelihood (also known as predictive distributions in \citep{bishop2006pattern}) $p(\hat{y})$.
+Our ultimate goal is to find an optimal distribution $\theta$ that has the largest likelihood on validation set, which involves standard sampling, training, evaluating and updating processes, as illustrated in Fig.~\ref{fig:alg}.

+While we reduce the computational requirement by $\lvert \mathcal{O} \rvert$ times when using discrete $\alpha$s, such a procedure is still time-consuming considering the large search space and the complexity of network training.
+Inspired by \citep{ying2019bench}, we further propose to use a dynamic pruning process to boost efficiency by a large margin. {\cite{ying2019bench} reach an observation that the validate performance ranking of different architectures in the early stage of training could not be a reliable indicator of the final quality of candidate architectures.} Based on this intuition, we derive a simple yet effective pruning process: During training, along with the increasing epoch index $t$, we progressively prune the worst performing model.
+As analyzed later on in Sec.~\ref{sec:3.4}, this strategy produces good theoretical bounds.